akelagercrantz/IT-appen/README.md

 How to run
 ------

-Make sure you have [http://cocoapods.org](CocoaPods) installed on your system, and run `pods install` through the command line before opening `IT-appen.xcworkspace` in Xcode.
+Make sure you have [http://cocoapods.org](CocoaPods) installed on your system, and run `pod install` through the command line before opening `IT-appen.xcworkspace` in Xcode.

 Questions?
 -----